amritghimire/word-game/README.md

 #  "All The Words That I Know" Game

 A Word Game .
-See it deployed at [wordgame.now.sh](wordgame.now.sh).
+See it deployed at [https://github.com/open-source-ideas/open-source-ideas/issues/204](https://github.com/open-source-ideas/open-source-ideas/issues/204).

 This is based on a facebook post by author-editor Nathan J. Robinson, relevant extracts below: